A Structural Criterion for the Applicability of Algebraic Phase Theory: Collapse and Rigidity Phenomena

 Then for any iterated interaction word

 one has

 Thus $\pi_1$ and $\pi_2$ agree on all elements generated by admissible phase interaction up to maximal defect depth.

-Since no additional interaction data exists beyond depth $d$, the two representations coincide on the entire phase carrier.
+Since the admissible interaction structure is controlled by defect data up to depth $d$, the two representations coincide on the entire phase carrier.
 Hence $\pi_1$ and $\pi_2$ are equivalent in the canonical sense permitted by Algebraic Phase Theory.
-Admissible representations are therefore rigidly determined by phase data together with the finite defect filtration.
+Admissible representations are therefore strongly constrained by phase data together with the finite defect filtration.

 \emph{Collapse of weak equivalence.} Let

 be an admissible weak equivalence between phase structures, in the sense that $F$ preserves admissible phase interaction and commutation data.
 In particular, for all $p,q\in\mathcal P$ one has